 TUFS Conducts a School-wide Earthquake Drill

-On Thursday, November 6th, a school-wide earthquake drill (ShakeOut drill/Security check drill) was carried out school wide.
-About two thousand people, including students, faculty members, and co-op workers took part in the drill simulating a magnitude six earthquake.
+On Wednesday, October 28th, a school-wide earthquake drill (ShakeOut drill/ Security check drill) was carried out, simulating an earthquake, which measures a lower 6 on the Japanese seismic intensity scale of 7.
+About 2000 participants including students, faculty members, and co-op workers took part in the drill.

-ShakeOut is a simulated disaster drill that began in the United States in 2008 and currently seeing wide implementation in Japan.
-The drill involves the general earthquake response of “Drop, Cover, and Hold On” under a desk for a minute.
+The ShakeOut drill is a simulated disaster drill which began in the United States in 2008 and is currently seeing wide implementation in Japan.
+The participants follow the general earthquake response of “Drop, Cover, and Hold On” for a minute in a given situation.